O-KAM Pro

 Less entries and lines for visual simplicity.

 a.
-Home
+Homepage

 b.
 Livestream

 c.
-Message
+Messages

 💡 3.
 Redesign Components